dcodev1702/azure_asr_rules/README.md

-# ASR Rules for Azure VMs & Azure Arc Servers
+# ASR Rules for Azure VMs
-A no frills script that will iterate over a resource group looking for Azure VMs &amp; Azure Arc Servers (running) to enable/disable ASR rules.
+A no frills script that will iterate over a resource group looking for Azure VMs to enable/disable ASR rules.

 https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/attack-surface-reduction?view=o365-worldwide